 This is Jeremy's latest ESLA to be installed - it's a three-way one, mounted on an ex-gas column.
 The column is in front of a large conifer hedge, which is very well lit up!
 This lantern lights a footpath that runs past Jeremy's house, where before there had been no lighting.
-Notice how one ladder bar of this column has been cut off - this happened prior to the second world war so that it could be used to help the war effort.
+Notice how one ladder bar of this column has been cut off - this happened prior to the Second World War, in order that it could be used to help the war effort.
 The dual lamp tungsten lantern can be seen in the background.

 Standing almost in line with the front of the lantern, I noticed that rimpled mirrors are the reflector choice.
 They are in an extremely good condition, showing virtually no signs of age.

 This photograph was taken at the exact position where the right hand mirrors focus, and as can be seen, they make 100 W seem so much brighter!

 The Horstmann time switch box has the letters highlighted in gold.